José Gaspar Rodríguez de Francia: Political career

+Marriage law

-In March 1814, Francia imposed a law that no Spaniard may intermarry with another Spaniard, and that they may only wed mestizos, Amerindians, or Africans.
+In March 1814, Francia imposed a law that no Spaniard may intermarry with another Spaniard, and that they may only marry mestizos, Amerindians, or Africans.
 This was done to eliminate any socioeconomic disparities along racial lines, and also to end the predominantly criollo and peninsulare influence in Paraguay.
-De Francia himself was not a mestizo (although his paternal grandfather was Afro-Brazilian), but feared that racial disparities would create tensions that could threaten his absolute rule.
+De Francia himself was not a mestizo, but feared that racial disparities would create tensions that could threaten his absolute rule.

 Dictator

 On 1 October 1814, Congress named him as sole consul, with absolute powers for three years.
 He consolidated his power to such an extent that on 1 June 1816, another Congress voted him absolute control over the country for life.
 For the next 24 years, he ran the country with the aid of only three other people.
 According to the historian Richard Alan White, the congresses were actually very progressive for the era; all men over 23 could vote for them.
 From 1817, he appointed cabildo members, but in 1825, he decided to end the cabildo.